 Kubuntu is an Ubuntu derivative that uses KDE instead of Unity as the default desktop environment.
 Beneath this, it is essentially the same as Ubuntu and is released on the same schedule.

 Yet another Ubuntu-based distro, Elementary OS has differentiated itself superbly since the release of Elementary OS Luna.
 It features beautiful, simple default apps that follow the OS’s aesthetic appeal, such as Geary for email, Midori web browser, Maya calendar, Totem movie player, and the Noise music player.
-Some of the default apps were developed in-house in order to meet expectations.

 The OpenSUSE distribution is a general distro for Linux built by the OpenSUSE Project, aiming to be both a great beginner distro and something that appeals to experienced Linux users.
 OpenSUSE comes with YAST, an administration program that controls installations, package management and more.